pegi3s/dockerfiles/abyss/2.1.0/README.md

 # Using the ABySS image in Windows

-Please, note that data must be under in the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permisions (e.g. `C:/Users/User_name/`).
+Please, note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).

 You should adapt and run the following command: `docker run --rm -v "/c/Users/User_name/dir/":/data pegi3s/abyss abyss-pe k=25 name=test in='/data/test-data/reads1.fastq /data/test-data/reads2.fastq' --directory=/data/results`